LADCO/modeling-in-the-cloud/README.md

 # Resources

 * [Wiki](https://github.com/LADCO/modeling-in-the-cloud/wiki) - workgroup charter, membership, and meeting minutes
+* [Issues](https://github.com/LADCO/modeling-in-the-cloud/issues) - support threads for using the cloud for air quality modeling
-* [Issues](https://github.com/LADCO/modeling-in-the-cloud/issues) - technical discussion forum on using the cloud for air quality modeling
+* [Discussions](https://github.com/LADCO/modeling-in-the-cloud/discussions) - technical discussion forum on using the cloud for air quality modeling
 * Code Repository - source code and scripts for modeling and analysis in the cloud